A job for the summer break is always to think about the organisation of posts and pages of this blog.

 Looking at the Books (free) page, check that search on Mathematics books by price from lowest to highest on Amazon.
 If you search on all titles this gives all the free entries which seem to include lots of toddler books and samples.
 The most relevant results can be worth checking.

-A post for students with the books listed individually is on Mathematics for students; note the GMAT Practice book with 900+ practice problems.
+A post for students is on Mathematics for students; note this book currently free on Kindle:

 For puzzle fans perhaps try Henry Ernest Dudeney’s puzzle collection.